 The nature and extent of contamination is consistent with the former site use as a steel manufacturing facility.
-Based upon investigations conducted to date, the primary contaminants of concern for soils at the Tecumseh Phase II-8 site are metals, including arsenic, chromium and lead.
-Contaminants of concern to a lesser extent are semi-volatile organic compounds (SVOCs) including polycyclic aromatic hydrocarbons (PAHs), such as benzo(a)anthracene, benzo(a)pyrene, benzo(b)fluoranthene, dibenzo(a,h)anthracene and indeno(1,2,3-cd)pyrene.
+The primary contaminants of concern for soils at the Tecumseh Phase II-6 site are metals, including arsenic and chromium.
+Contaminants of concern to a lesser extent are semi-volatile organic compounds (SVOCs) including polycyclic aromatic hydrocarbons (PAHs), such as benzo(a)pyrene, benzo(a)anthracene, benzo(b)fluoranthene, dibenzo(a,h)anthracene and indeno(1,2,3-cd)pyrene.

 Widespread exceedances of unrestricted use site cleanup objectives (SCOs) for metals are common in the soil and fill.
-When compared to the unrestricted SCO of 13 ppm for arsenic, levels ranging from 13 ppm to 152 ppm, exceeded the SCO in 8 of 9 samples and when compared to the commercial SCO of 16 ppm, exceeded the SCO in 6 of 9 samples.
-Chromium, ranging from 13.7 ppm to 113 ppm, exceeds the unrestricted SCO of 1 ppm in 9 of 9 samples but when compared to the commercial SCO of 400 ppm no sample exceeded.
-Lead, from 181 ppm to 1,090 ppm, exceeds the unrestricted SCO (63 ppm) in 9 of 9 samples but when compared to the commercial SCO of 1,000 ppm, only one sample exceeded the SCO.
+Arsenic, when compared to the unrestricted SCO of 13 ppm and the commercial SCO of 16 ppm, levels ranging from 6.5 ppm to 30.1 ppm, exceed both SCOs in 3 of 4 samples.
+Chromium from 4.7 ppm to 1,100 ppm exceeds the unrestricted SCO of 1 ppm in 4 of 4 samples but when compared to the commercial SCO of 400 ppm only one sample exceeded.